 When is Reverse Engineering Good?

-People who code like to reverse engineer software because it helps them understand how the software works.
-Reverse engineering plays a pivotal role in other areas of computer science.
+Reverse engineering also plays a pivotal role in other areas of computer science.
 One prominent example is malware research.
 Malware analysts employ reverse engineering techniques to analyze malicious software, understand its behavior, and develop effective countermeasures.
 Analysts can identify their infection vectors, functionality, and potential impact on targeted systems by dissecting malware samples.
 This knowledge aids in developing robust antivirus signatures/heuristics and security solutions to protect against such threats.

 When is Reverse Engineering Bad?